 The two main cannabinoids present in cannabis are THC and CBD – or at least they are the most widely known and most often talked about.
 They interact with the human body by binding to different cannabinoid receptors that already exist in the brain and body.
 Whereas these receptors would usually fire of their own accord to create homeostasis in the body, cannabinoids such as THC and CBD excite them and stimulate different behavior.

-THC (tetrahydrocannabinol) is the main psychoactive component of marijuana, and works by binding to the CB1 and CB2 receptors in the human brain.
+THC (tetrahydrocannabinol) is the main psychoactive component of cannabis, and works by binding to the CB1 and CB2 receptors in the human brain.
 CB1 receptors exist mainly in the central nervous system, governing the release of neurotransmitters.
 CB2 receptors on the other hand live in the immune system, and are responsible for regulating the functions of the body.
 CB1 receptors are said to influence pleasure, appetite, memory and concentration and the CB2 receptor moderates pain sensations and can be responsible for the homeostasis in parts of the body such as the kidney and liver.

 CBD (cannabidiol), on the other hand, does not play such an important role with the CB1 and CB2 receptors.
 It rather interacts with other receptors such as serotonin and adenosine.
 These receptors can play a role in regulating the temperature of the body, pain sensations and can also have an effect on inflammation.